dietza/rowdy-taters/README.md

 - Because the data used for this project was fetched from an API, some information was missing for certain movies.
 The team had to utilize conditional rendering for the data to account for instances of missing data points.

 ## Wins
-- learning & implementing several new technologies within the two week duration of this project
+- Learning & implementing several new technologies within the two week duration of the project.
-- taking the time to fully understand and grasp concepts
+- Taking the time to fully understand and grasp new concepts before jumping in to implement them.
-- teamwork
+- Solid teamwork.
+- Clear and direct communication.
+- Accessiblity - Reaching 100% on lighthouse audit on every page view.
-- communication
+- Responsive Design.

 ## Technologies Used
 1. React